everest-engineering/terraform-aws-mongodb-packer/README.md

 Before you start using this module
 1. You need create mongodb AMI using [packer module](https://github.com/everest-engineering/terraform-mongodb-provisioning-packer/tree/master/packer).
 Provide the created AMI id for this module.
 2. You need to provide the list of ebs volumes and their corresponding availability zones.
+Number of ebs volumes should be same as replica count.

 ### Provision N-node mongo replica set in private subnet.